AlexandrosPol/AlexandrosPol.github.io/README.md

 # Data Scientist and Machine Learning Enthusiast

-Tech Sales Professional with a passion for Data Science and Machine Learning.
-With a master's degree in Logistics & Supply Chain Management, my journey has blended advanced analytics with operational excellence.
-I am dedicated to leveraging data-driven insights to solve complex business problems and drive growth.
-My goal is to transition fully into the Data Science field, utilizing my analytical skills to uncover actionable insights from data.
+## Professional Summary

+A tech sales professional evolving into a Data Science and Machine Learning expert, with a solid foundation in Logistics & Supply Chain Management.
+My journey is marked by a passion for turning data into strategic insights, leveraging advanced analytics and data visualization to solve complex business problems.
+Proficient in Python, R, SQL, and visualization tools like Tableau, I aim to bridge the gap between data science and operational excellence, driving growth through informed decisions.

 ## Education